Our Evolving Approach to Energy RetrofitsAugust 2023

 Then just as interest in DERs was ramping up, we stopped doing them.
 We stopped for several reasons.
 The first was that Massachusetts ended the DER pilot program, and the utility money stopped flowing.
 At that point, the costs were too high.
 Homeowners who were initially very enthusiastic about reducing their energy use by 60%, 70%, or 80% were much less enthusiastic when we told them how much it could cost.
 Even for a house with relatively simple geometry, outsulating can be two to three times more expensive than insulating (for new construction the costs of going from code-level performance to high performance may be marginal, but this is never the case for retrofits).
 Of course, outsulation comes with improved performance, but without generous incentives we had a very hard time selling it.

-At first we found this disappointing and hoped we could figure out a way to bring down the costs.
+At first we found this disappointing and hoped we could figure out a way to bring down the costs, but we never did.
 Then we learned about embodied carbon, or the upfront carbon emitted during the initial stages of a material’s lifecycle.
 Of all insulation materials, foam plastics have the highest upfront emissions.
-Foam had been our go-to insulation material, which means that we had been burdening our DERs—projects whose primary purpose was to save energy and carbon—with extraordinary carbon debts.
+Foam had been our go-to insulation material, which means that we had been burdening our DERs—projects whose primary purpose was to save energy and carbon—with carbon debt.
+While our initial analyses indicated that this debt would be paid back in reduced operational emissions within a few years, we were left wondering whether even short term carbon debt may be counterproductive.
 We briefly looked into doing DERs with carbon-storing materials such as wood fiberboard, but our estimates indicated that wood fiberboard DERs would be even more expensive than using foam.

 In the meantime, improvements in heat-pump technology opened a new decarbonization pathway that didn’t rely on extreme envelope measures.
 When we first started doing DERs, only homes with very low heating loads could heat exclusively with heat pumps.
 Now that we have heat pumps that perform well in very low temperatures, we no longer need to wrap a home in thick layers of insulation and drop the air leakage to less than 1 ACH50 to go all-electric.

-While it’s true that a very low-energy home can get by with a much smaller and simpler heat-pump system than a thermally average home can, we have found that for most homes the cost/benefit analysis favors more modest efficiency improvements and larger heat-pump systems over DERs and smaller heat-pumps systems.
+While it’s true that a home that has had a deep energy retrofit can get by with a much smaller and simpler heat-pump system than a home that has had more moderate efficiency upgrades — and could save as much as 40-50% more carbon between now and 2050 — we have found that for most homes we can still cut a great deal of emissions at much lower upfront cost with more moderate efficiency improvements and larger heat-pump systems.

-That’s not to say that modest retrofits coupled with heat-pump conversions are without their challenges.
+That’s not to say that moderate retrofits coupled with heat-pump conversions are without their challenges.
 In our experience, a heat-pump system often costs more to install than a new gas heating system.
 We’ve also learned the hard way that heat-pump systems must be designed and installed by knowledgeable and skilled tradespeople to perform well.
 There are too many poorly designed and installed heat pumps.
 And too many are put into homes that haven’t had modest efficiency upgrades, resulting in comfort complaints and increased utility costs.
 We’re also concerned about refrigerant leaks, having suffered a couple on our projects.
-And if widespread electrification isn’t coupled with load reduction, the potential for strain on the electric grid during peak heating days is also a significant concern.
+And if widespread electrification of homes isn’t coupled with equally widespread improvements in efficiency, the potential for strain on the electric grid during peak heating days is also a significant concern.

-Even with all these challenges, we think our approach is the best way for us to reduce household carbon emissions.
+Even with all these challenges, we think our approach is the most promising way to scale up residential decarbonization.
 We could be wrong, just as we think we were wrong about DERs.
 All we can do is stay abreast of current science and technology and be willing to change course if—or rather, when—we learn a better way.